xrrhythmsuk/xruk-player/assets/tunes/jericho.md

 **Sign:** The walls of Jericho coming tumbling down (palms facing you to avoid confusion with 2x Silent)

-**History:** Commissioned in late 2022, introduced nationally in April 2023
+**History:** Commissioned in late 2022, introduced nationally in April 2023 ahead of band camp

 The original spiritual is based on a Bible story where the besieged city of Jericho’s walls miraculously collapse when the Israelites (led by Joshua) blow trumpets

+## Controversies

+In light of the attacks on Palestinians in Gaza since October 2023, Jericho still being a major Palestinian city, and the details of the original Bible story, XR bands have stopped playing this tune at national events.

 ## Difficulty